 Our mission is to use concerts and appearances to expose, educate and minister through the universal language of music.
 We believe in spreading the gospel through singing African American spirituals, hymns, anthems, and contemporary gospel songs.

 Proceeds are earmarked for scholarships which are presented annually to high school seniors pursuing a career in music.

 BROOKLYN ECUMENICAL CHOIR, INC.

 The Brooklyn Ecumenical Choir

-A native of Chicago, Illinois, Mrs. Eaton holds a Bachelors of Music from Chicago Musical College in Roosevelt University, Chicago, Illinois, and Master of Arts from Columbia University, New York.
+Patricia Pates Eaton a native of Chicago, Illinois received her Bachelor of Music from Chicago Musical College in Roosevelt University, Chicago, Illinois and Master of Arts from Columbia University.